 About Wren Tuatha, Editor/Co-Publisher

-Wren’s poetry has appeared or is upcoming in The Cafe Review, Canary, Poetry Pacific, Peacock Journal, Coachella Review, Arsenic Lobster, Baltimore Review, Pirene’s Fountain, Loch Raven Review, Clover, Lavender Review, Autumn Sky Poetry Daily, and Bangalore Review, among others.
+Wren’s poetry has appeared in The Cafe Review, Canary, Poetry Pacific, Peacock Journal, Coachella Review, Arsenic Lobster, Baltimore Review, Pirene’s Fountain, Loch Raven Review, Clover, Lavender Review, Autumn Sky Poetry Daily, and Bangalore Review, among others.
+Yes, she is a Best of the Net nominee; Thanks for asking!
 Wren and her partner, author/activist C.T.
 Lawrence Butler, herd skeptical goats on a mountain in California.

 Wren’s C.V., with links to her online work, is here.